 Cell service can easily be knocked out or limited to no-data service.
 Don’t rely on your cell phone as a way to stay in contact with the world.
-VOIP services often have a built-in UPS battery backup, but they aren’t rated to last long.
+VOIP services often have a built-in UPS battery backup but aren’t rated to last long.
 Dedicated landlines are more reliable than cell service but are not infallible.
 They can also be knocked out for extended lengths of time.
-Both VOIP and landline services won’t work with cordless phones or other phones that use an external power source.
+VOIP and landline services won’t work with cordless phones or phones that use an external power source.

 Stock up on some disposable batteries.
 Disposable batteries have a good shelf life and are relatively inexpensive.
 Keep enough batteries on hand to power your emergency items.
 Flashlights and lanterns, your emergency radio (if it takes them), and anything else you might need power for, like blood sugar monitors, hearing aids, etc.

-A small solar panel/trickle charger is ok for charging phones if you have the room but should be kept at the bottom of your list of ‘must have’s.
+A small solar panel/trickle charger is okay for charging phones if you have the room but should be kept at the bottom of your list of ‘must have’s.
 As mentioned above, some emergency radios have built-in phone chargers.